hyperledger-archives/indy-sdk/README.md

 * This extended tutorial introduces Indy, explains how the whole ecosystem works, and how the functions in the SDK can be used to construct rich clients: [Indy-SDK Getting-Started Guide](docs/getting-started/indy-walkthrough.md)
+**Please take note** that this tutorial doesn't contain a part related to peer-to-peer interaction.
+If you are interested in how this interaction can be built go to [Aries](https://github.com/hyperledger/aries) project.
 * Hyperledger Indy Working Group calls happen every Thursday at 8amPT, 9amMT, 11amET, 4pmBST.
 Add to your calendar and join from any device: https://zoom.us/j/232861185

 * A recent webinar explaining self-sovereign identity using Hyperledger Indy and Sovrin: [SSI Meetup Webinar](https://youtu.be/RllH91rcFdE?t=4m30s)